-Dan is actively involved in Shook’s pro bono practice, representing clients in landlord-tenant and immigration matters.
-In one case, Dan served as the lead attorney in an appeal to the Board of Immigration Appeals that successfully obtained a reversal and discretionary relief from deportation for his client, a U.S. military veteran with PTSD.
+Dan is actively involved in Shook’s pro bono practice.
+He has led an appeal to the Board of Immigration Appeals that obtained a reversal and discretionary relief from deportation for a non-citizen permanent resident who was an honorably discharged U.S. military veteran with PTSD.
+In another case, he defeated a nuisance claim against a church that serves meals to the homeless in a downtown, urban neighborhood.

-Before joining Shook, Dan was a judicial law clerk for the Hon.
-L. Steven Grasz, Circuit Judge of the U.S. Court of Appeals for the Eighth Circuit and the Hon.
-John F. Wright, Justice of the Nebraska Supreme Court.
-Prior to entering the legal profession, Dan was a social worker at Boys Town in Omaha, Nebraska, serving children in a short-term shelter program as well as those with severe behavioral and psychological disorders in a residential treatment facility.
+Before entering the legal profession, Dan was a social worker at Boys Town in Omaha, Nebraska, serving children in a shelter program and a residential treatment facility.

 Representative Matters

-Led team efforts on key third-party discovery efforts for a pharmaceutical company in a large MDL;
+Led third-party discovery efforts against a plaintiff-aligned testing laboratory for a pharmaceutical company in a large MDL.

 Defended a railroad client against novel public nuisance claims.